Demorome/ShowOff-NVSE/README.md

 A. No, ShowOff does not replace those plugins.
 It is meant to be installed and used alongside them.

 Q. Will you support NVSE 5.1.4?\
-A. No. Due to features in xNVSE that this plugins need, it is not feasible to support legacy versions of NVSE.
+A. No. Due to features in xNVSE that this plugin needs, it is not feasible to support legacy versions of NVSE.

+Q. My Anti-virus says this mod is a virus.
+Is this true?\
+A. No, it is a false positive.
+Due to the way NVSE plugins work, some AVs flag them as malicious.
+Be sure to add an exception in your anti-virus.
+If you are stil skeptical, you can read the code right here on the Github page.

 If you have anymore questions, feel free to join us on the [xNVSE community Discord server](https://discord.com/invite/EebN93s).